Yes, your whole life is a film: The Everyday Film

 13 marzo 2014 § Lascia un commento

-You know that feeling you get when you’re huffing paint thinner while driving your salvaged 1978 Eldorado down a deserted desert highway in the Texas panhandle after murdering a family of five?
-Yeah, that sums this up fairly well.
+You know that feeling you get when you’re huffing paint thinner while driving your salvaged 1978 Eldorado down a deserted highway in the Texas Panhandle after murdering a family of five?
+Yeah, that sums The Everyday Film’s sound up fairly well.

 Beyond the nebula created by the first John Frusciante’s album, Mike Patton’s solo albums, Aphex Twin’s Gwarek2 and Diamanda Galás’ The Litanies Of Satan, supposedly or willingly unaware of what musical market offers, birth was given to The Everyday Film, one of the most obscure, original and eerie projects around.
 Aided by its founder’s persisting solipsism (still nothing is known about its creator), The Everyday Film seems to be born from two different persons, according to how kind the listener is: the most imprudent, superficial and unkind would see a serial killer in it; the kindest and wisest would see an autistic in it.
 Dealing with its albums is a little like dealing with David Lynch’s movies, up to the digital date and with no Badalamenti playing music in them.
 Comparing his work with a particular musical genre is impossible, but we may try, at least in an aptitude field, with grindcore, with which The Everyday Film’s albums shares not signs, sounds or instruments, but their fragmentary nature and short length, together with the manifest repulsion against everything representing or represented by music.
 There’s no room for muses, here.